GuanceCloud/platypus/docs/src/references/pipeline.md

 ## Expression

-PPL uses the symbol comma `,` as the expression separator, such as the separation of expressions when passing parameters to invoke expressions and initializing maps and lists.
+Platypus uses the symbol comma `,` as the expression separator, such as the separation of expressions when passing parameters to invoke expressions and initializing maps and lists.

 ### Call Expression